lawrence-iviani/rhasspy-lisa-odas-hermes/README.md

 Requires [Docker Buildx](https://docs.docker.com/buildx/working-with-buildx/).
 Set `PLATFORMS` environment to only build for specific platforms (e.g., `linux/amd64`).

-This will create a Docker image tagged `rhasspy/rhasspy-microphone-pyaudio-hermes:<VERSION>` where `VERSION` comes from the file of the same name in the source root directory.
+This will create a Docker image tagged `rhasspy/rhasspy-lisa-odas-hermes:<VERSION>` where `VERSION` comes from the file of the same name in the source root directory.

 NOTE: If you add things to the Docker image, make sure to whitelist them in `.dockerignore`.

 ## Command-Line Options

 ```
-usage: rhasspy-microphone-pyaudio-hermes [-h] [--list-devices]
+usage: rhasspy-lisa-odas-hermes [-h] [--list-devices]
                                          [--device-index DEVICE_INDEX]
                                          [--sample-rate SAMPLE_RATE]
                                          [--sample-width SAMPLE_WIDTH]